th2-net/th2-conn-sailfish/README.md

 + name - the service name that will be displayed in the events inside the report;
 + settings - the parameters that will be transformed to the actual service's settings specified in the **services.xml** file.
 + maxMessageBatchSize - the limitation for message batch size which connect sends to the first and to the second publish pins with.
 The default value is set to 100.
++ maxMessageFlushTime - defines maximum time between outgoing message batches in milliseconds.
+The default value is set to 1000.
 + enableMessageSendingEvent - if this option is set to `true`, connect sends a separate event for every message sent which incomes from the pin with the send attribute.
 The default value is set to true

 ## Metrics